COURSE 1.1: The context of both the construction and the architectures of the 20th century (6 ECTS)

 Course structure:

 Starting from a theoretical class base, several workshops will be held in the classroom to search for paradigmatic cases of what has been previously explained.
 This combination of theory and practice will be followed throughout the course.
-In addition, several case studies will be analysed on the ground in San Sebastian (see the "Dossiers and academic news" page).
+In addition, several case studies will be analysed on the ground in San Sebastian (see the "Dossiers for Block 1" page).
 These will also involve a field visit and a classroom workshop.After this first preparation phase, an analysis of a real case study will be proposed.
 In a workshop format, students must develop the exercise proposed by the teacher, prepare a deliverable document and publicly present their work.

 Calendar: